jaqg/Quantum-Monte-Carlo/README.md

 ## Usage

-Once you have installed the dependencies, you can run the provided scripts to simulate quantum systems using Monte Carlo algorithms.
-For example:
+Once you have installed the dependencies, you can run the provided make rules in the Makefile.

 ### Makefile